-Maintenance.
+Maintenance

 Remove both headlamp doors.
 Clean the lenses with alcohol inside and outside.
 Carefully wipe all dust from the reflecting surfaces.
 Polish with a soft rag dipped in a mixture of lamp black and alcohol.
 Replace gaskets if they are damaged or do not register properly.
 Replace bulbs if they show signs of blackening.
+Try the lighting switch in all positions to see that all bulbs burn properly, side lamps, tail lamps, etc., included.